Conservation and restoration of fur objects: Object (Le Déjeuner en fourrure) at the Museum of Modern Art

 In 1936, Alfred H. Barr Jr., the young director of New York's Museum of Modern Art, approached Méret Oppenheim to negotiate purchasing Luncheon in Fur.
 Oppenheim expressed a willingness to sell and Barr paid $50 to make history.
 Luncheon in Fur was the first work by a woman the museum acquired and Oppenheim is dubbed the First Lady of MoMA.
 As the First Lady, Oppenheim reportedly gave instructions for the conservation of her piece.
 Those instructions have not been made public, but the piece has been on display in a "Plexiglas vitrine" since 1947 and has been described as "balding".

 It is assumed that Oppenheim glued the cream-and-tan pelt of a Chinese gazelle to her now famous china.
-The adhesive dates from the creation of the object in 1936, so may be breaking down.
+The adhesive dates from the creation of the object in 1936, so it may be breaking down.
 Also, the lighting and the fact it is on exhibit so frequently cause conservation concerns.
 Ideally, the object would be conserved in accordance with today's standards, but the directive Oppenheim left may speak more towards her intent as an artist and any attempt to conserve the piece could alter its "original state".